-Partnership representative.
-Under the centralized partnership audit regime, a REMIC is required to designate a partnership representative if it had more than one residual interest holder at any time during the tax year and it didn't elect out of the centralized partnership audit regime.
-The partnership representative will have the sole authority to act on behalf of the REMIC under the centralized partnership audit regime.
-The person designated by the REMIC as the partnership representative must have a substantial presence in the United States.
+Partnership representative (PR).
+Under the centralized partnership audit regime, a REMIC is required to designate a PR if it had more than one residual interest holder at any time during the tax year and it didn't elect out of the centralized partnership audit regime.
+The PR will have the sole authority to act on behalf of the REMIC under the centralized partnership audit regime.
+The person designated by the REMIC as the PR must have a substantial presence in the United States.
 For more information, see Designation of Partnership Representative, later.